Updated February 3, 2025

 Copper is an underrated mineral for your pool.
 It’s truly amazing how effective it is for keeping algae in check.
 The use of copper for water care dates back to Roman times, but it’s only taken off in swimming pools in the last 20 years.

 The big chemical companies were the first to jump on it with copper-based algaecides.
-If you go into any pool store, you’ll find bottles of blue-colored liquid on the shelves.
-It works great and it is the go-to for many pool professionals.
-But copper algaecide liquids are expensive, they have chemical additives, and they are difficult to dose properly.
+If you enter any pool store, you’ll find bottles of blue-colored liquid on the shelves.
+It works great, and it is the go-to for many pool professionals.
+However, copper algaecide liquids are expensive; they have chemical additives and are difficult to dose correctly.

 Electronic pool ionizers are a fairly recent phenomenon.
 While there are plenty of detractors, those who use them swear by the benefits – the biggest one being the reduction of chlorine and other chemicals.
 Whereas copper algaecides have to be manually dosed from a bottle, pool ionizers are automatic.
 Whereas copper algaecides use a chemical composition for dispersing the minerals, pool ionizers use raw, elemental minerals with no additives.

 One thing is for sure – people love their ionizers.
-All of the systems get great reviews for cutting down on chemicals and making the pool easier to manage.
+The systems get great reviews for reducing chemicals and making the pool easier to manage.
 It’s just a matter of picking the right one for your situation.

 What to expect from this guide